mattdesl/kami/README.md

 ## Upcoming v1.0.0 Changes

 Kami is now breaking into small and composable modules that will be published separately to NPM.
-This allows them to be used easily alongside other WebGL modules that are starting to gain traction, like modules-gl and the many ndarray features that pair well with it.

-See the [wiki](https://github.com/mattdesl/kami/wiki) for details and plans.
+Most new work is under the [stackgl](https://github.com/stackgl) ecosystem.
+However, some higher-level 2D game abstractions may be eventually built on top of these modules under the kami namespace.

 ## kami